 The Netgear WAX204 is a typical Wi-Fi broadcaster with four antennas sticking up from its back.
 It’s so small I wish it supported getting power via a network connection, namely the support for Power over Ethernet (PoE).

 Out of the box, you can treat the WAX204 as a standard router.
 Connect its WAN (orange) port to an Internet source (like a modem), and it’s ready.

 You then hook a device to one of its LAN ports or the default Wi-Fi network (printed on its underside), and you can start the initial setup process, which is similar to that of any standard router.

 Specifically, navigate a connected computer's browser to the router's default IP address which is 192.168.1.1, and you'll be greeted by a wizard that walks you through making a password for the interface, creating a Wi-Fi network, and a password.
 You'll also get the chance to update the router to the latest firmware.

 The interface is similar to Netgear’s Nighthawk routers, such as the RAX120 or RAX200, and comes with a similar set of settings.
 These include the support for Dynamic DNS, port-forwarding, IP reservations, and so on.

-The WAX204 doesn’t have a built-in VPN server, but it can work as a VPN client, which can turn your local network into part of a remote one when applicable.
+The WAX204 doesn't have a built-in VPN server, but it can work as a VPN client, turning your local network into part of a remote one when applicable.

 Database-based Quality of Control (QoS)

 The WAX204 doesn’t have a lot of features.
 Its only notable one is the Quality of Services — the ability to prioritize the Internet.
 However, this one is very different from other routers’ QoS features.

 After punching in your download and upload numbers, there’s no way to customize the prioritization.
 You’ll need to leave that to the router to handle it automatically based on a database.

 It’s unclear what that database entails and what exactly the router will do.
 It seems, though, that QoS, in this case, is based on application and automatically prioritizes the Internet for real-time communication, such as Voice over IP or video conferencing.